 - 2 avocados

 - For the sauce: Combine the cornstarch in cold water and dissolve.
 Set aside to thicken.

-- In a small saucepan, add the sesame oil, ginger and garlic, and cook for 2 minutes.
+- In a small saucepan, add the ginger and garlic with sesame oil, and cook for 2 minutes.
 Now add everything except the corn starch (tamari/soy, pineapple juice, coconut sugar/brown sugar, and siracha.
 Bring to a boil and then simmer until sauce reduces a little, 5-7 minutes.
 Now add the cornstarch and water mixture, simmer until thick, about 5-7 minutes.
 Remove from heat and set aside to cool.

 - For the burgers: Pulse the oats in food processor until a fine dust.
 Combine in a large bowl with all the ingredients including the already mashed sweet potatoes.
 As you combine mash all the chickpeas, but leave a handful for visual appearance.

 - Cook the patties in a large pan on med/high heat for 5-7 minutes with a little bit of oil.
 Then add about 1/3 cup of the sauce.
 Coat evenly and cook each for 5-7 minutes until cooked all the way through.
 Add additional oil if needed to prevent prevent sticking. (the more you cook the better) Add the pineapple rings to the pan as you cook and coat them in the sauce.
 Cook 3-5 minutes.

 - Coleslaw: Throw everything together and combine.
 Set aside to chill.

 - Assemble: Top the burgers with jalapeño cole slaw, red onion, and avocado!
 Top with additional sauce if desired!